dispatchrun/wasi-go/README.md

 modules.

-This package intends to bring those extensions to [wazero][wazero], and more generally be a playground for exterimentation with cutting-edge WASI features.
+This package intends to bring those extensions to [wazero][wazero], and more generally be a playground for experimentation with cutting-edge WASI features.

 :electric_plug: **Sockets**